Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Ipsos is the world’s largest mystery shopping company, running shops in 180+ countries with over one million shoppers.
 They’ve won the MSPA Shopper’s Choice Award six straight times — the clearest signal in the industry that shoppers truly like working with them.

-Ipsos acquired MaritzCX’s mystery shopping division in January 2020.
+Ipsos expanded its mystery shopping operation through a major industry acquisition in 2020, which helped cement its position as the field’s largest player.
 Their “iShopFor Ipsos NEXT” app walks new shoppers through their first shops with step-by-step guidance, making it one of the easier platforms for people who are brand new to the work.

 Shoppers’ View